MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/traceview-limitations.md

 TraceView automatically enables the trace providers that you add to the trace session.
 However, after you create a trace session, you cannot use the TraceView window to enable additional trace providers for the trace session or to selectively disable the trace providers that you added to the trace session.

 To enable or disable providers, use a **traceview -enable** command.
 For more information about this command, see [**TraceView Control Commands**](traceview-control-commands.md).

-### <span id="windows_xp_limitation"></span><span id="WINDOWS_XP_LIMITATION"></span>Windows XP Limitation

-On Windows XP, you cannot include a real-time trace session in a trace session group.
-This limitation is not affected by service packs.

-### <span id="windows_2000_limitations"></span><span id="WINDOWS_2000_LIMITATIONS"></span>Windows 2000 Limitations

-The following limitations apply only to Windows 2000:

--   Only one trace session can be active at a time.

--   The provider must be running before TraceView starts the trace session.

--   You cannot change the properties of a trace session (or of its trace providers) while the session is running.